radixdlt/wallet-sdk/README.md

 type WalletSdkInput = {
   dAppDefinitionAddress: string
   networkId?: number
-  logLevel?: LogLevelDesc
+  logger?: AppLogger
 }
 ```

 - **requires** dAppDefinitionAddress - Specifies the dApp that is interacting with the wallet.
 Used in dApp verification process on the wallet side.
 - **optional** networkId - Specifies which network to use, defaults to mainnet (0x01)
-- **optional** logLevel - Specifies level of log output.
-Used internally for debugging.
+- **optional** logger - Used internally for debugging.

 ## Get Wallet Data